-Refer to the Instructions in Appendix I.1 for further detail and to the CAS or SOA for any questions regarding exam transcripts to see if the basic education minimum standard is satisfied.
-The CAS provides exam transcripts for its members that reflect actual exam history and translation to exam credit under the current system; these can be requested by e-mailing the Actuaries Resource Center at the CAS .
-In addition, the CAS has published the below flow chart for its members."
+Refer to the CAS arc@casact.org or SOA customerservice@soa.org for any questions regarding exam transcripts to see if the basic education minimum standard is satisfied.
+The CAS provides exam transcripts for its members that reflect actual exam history and translation to exam credit under the current system.
+In addition, the CAS has published the below flow chart for its members.